 As a water heater ages, sediment will build up on the bottom of the tank.
 As the sediment is heated and reheated, it eventually will harden.
 This causes strange noises as well as lower efficiency.

-If you are having any of these issues with your water heater or if you simply can’t get the hot water heater working, we can send out one of our experienced technicians to fix the problem for you.
-Contact us about water heater repair in St Paul today by calling (612) 922-9422 or Contact us Online.
+Having any issues with your water heater?
+We can send out one of our experienced technicians to fix the problem for you.
+Contact us about water heater replacement in Roseville today by calling (612) 922-9422 or Contact us Online.